HandSCS: Structural Coordinate Space for Animatable Hand Gaussian Splatting: Method

 where $w^s_{b}$ and $w^e_{b}$ are the attention weights over canonical static bones, and $t^s, t^e \in [0,1]$ denote the interpolation factors along each bone, and $\Delta \mathbf{p}$ and $\Delta \mathbf{q}$ are pose-dependent offsets for fine-grained adjustments.
 The final structural coordinate basis is obtained as $\mathcal{B} = \mathcal{B}_s \cup \mathcal{B}_d$ and the topology is $\mathcal{E} = \mathcal{E}_s \cup \mathcal{E}_d$.

 To encourage smooth transitions between adjacent bones, we apply a smoothing kernel to the attention distribution.
-Given the attention logits \(\mathcal{W}=\{w_b|b\in\mathcal{E}_{\text{static}}\} \), the smoothed weights are computed as
+Given the attention logits \(\mathcal{W}=\{w_b|b\in\mathcal{E}_{\text{static}}\} \), the smoothed weights are computed as,

-where \(\sigma(\cdot)\) denotes the softmax operation, and \(K \in \mathbb{R}^{B \times B}\) is a fixed topology-aware smoothing kernel defined over the static hand bone, assigning a weight of \(0.5\) to each bone itself, \(0.25\) to its directly connected neighbors and \(0\) to to all other bones.
+where \(\sigma(\cdot)\) denotes the softmax operation, and \(K \in \mathbb{R}^{B \times B}\) is a fixed topology-aware smoothing kernel defined over the static hand bone, assigning a weight of \(0.5\) to each bone itself, \(0.25\) to its directly connected neighbors and \(0\) to all other bones.

-In practice, we generate $M$ virtual bones using a lightweight MLP as the dynamic bone generator.
+In practice, we generate $M$ virtual bones using a lightweight MLP as the virtual bone generator.
 The network takes the pose parameters $\boldsymbol{\theta}$ and canonical joint positions $\mathcal{J}$ as input, and outputs the parameters ${w^s, w^e, t^s, t^e, \Delta \mathbf{p}, \Delta \mathbf{q}}$.
 The resulting virtual bones are then combined with the static ones to form an enriched structural prior, providing a more flexible coordinate basis.
+The static bones define a stable anatomical reference frame; the virtual bones expand this basis to capture pose-dependent structural variations, enabling the coordinate space to adapt to the current articulation.